Trump weighs tariffs, quotas on U.S. steel, aluminum imports

 The Motor and Equipment Manufacturers Association, representing auto parts makers with 871,000 U.S. employees, urged Trump in a letter on Tuesday to exclude an extensive list of products from import restrictions, from tire cord steel to high-pressure aluminum die castings.

-Reporting by Roberta Rampton, Makini Brice, Susan Heavey, David Lawder Editing by Chizu Nomiyama, Tom Brown and Cynthia Osterman
+Reporting by Roberta Rampton, Makini Brice, Susan Heavey and David Lawder; Additional reporting by Michael Martina in BEIJING; Editing by Chizu Nomiyama, Tom Brown and Cynthia Osterman